arav06/aws-fundies/aws-management-concepts.md

 To solve this problem, we need a way to declare our infrastructure.
 Instead of installing a web server, we have code which does it.
 It gives a declarative language and we say to build 'abcd', 'efgh' and 'ijkl'

-If we create an infrastructure using IaC in a development environment we can easily move the code to the test environment, we get the same infrastructure without configuring additional settings.
-It is exactly the same
+If we create an infrastructure using IaC in a development environment we can easily move the code to the test environment and we get the exact same infrastructure without configuring additional settings.

 Once in production, most apps fail.
 IaC can fix this.
 There is a one to one relation.
 It offers reproducibility such that the state in dev environment is the same as the one in the test and production environments